 Do not attempt to remove the brake shaft or retaining rings.

 All pulleys, sprockets, couplings, etc. must mount as slide fits.
 Use a puller to remove stuck components.
 Never pry or hammer to install or remove components.

-Shaft without a flat: Use a clamp-type coupling.
+Shaft does not have flat: Use a clamp-type coupling.